List Colouring Squares of Planar Graphs: Introduction

 \section{Introduction}

-Most of the terminology and notation we use in this paper is standard and can be found in any text book on graph theory (\,such as~\cite{BoMu76} or~\cite{Die05}\,).
+Most of the terminology and notation we use in this paper is standard and can be found in any text book on graph theory (such as~\cite{BoMu76} or~\cite{Die05}).
 All our graphs and multigraphs will be finite.
 A \emph{multigraph} can have multiple edges; a \emph{graph} is supposed to be simple.
 We will not allow loops.

 The \emph{degree} of a vertex is the number of edges incident with that vertex.
-We require all colourings, whether we are discussing vertex, edge or list colouring, to be \emph{proper}\,: neighbouring objects must receive different colours.
+We require all colourings, whether we are discussing vertex, edge or list colouring, to be \emph{proper}: neighbouring objects must receive different colours.
 We also always assume that colours are integers, which allows us to talk about the ``distance'' $|\gamma_1-\gamma_2|$ between two colours~$\gamma_1,\gamma_2$.

 Given a graph~$G$, the \emph{chromatic number} of~$G$, denoted~$\chi(G)$, is the minimum number of colours required so that we can properly colour its vertices using those colours.
 If we colour the edges of~$G$, we get the \emph{chromatic index}, denoted~$\chi'(G)$.

-The \emph{list chromatic number} or \emph{choice number}~$\mathit{ch}(G)$ is the minimum value~$k$, so that if we give each vertex~$v$ of~$G$ a list~$L(v)$ of at least~$k$ colours, then we can find a proper colouring in which each vertex gets assigned a colour from its own private list.
+Given a list~$L(v)$ of colours for each vertex $v$ of $G$, we say a colouring is \emph{acceptable} (with respect to the lists) if it is proper and every vertex gets assigned a colour from its own private list.
+The \emph{list chromatic number} or \emph{choice number}~$\ch(G)$ is the minimum value~$k$ such that, if we give each vertex of~$G$ a list of size $k$, then there is an acceptable colouring.
 The \textit{list chromatic index} is defined analogously for edges.
 See~\cite{Wo01} for a survey of research on list colouring of graphs.
+Note that the list $L(v)$ is really just a set, but as is standard we refer to it as a list.